musicnova/katacoda-scenarios/ru-ceph-tutorial/intro.md

-# Writing your first Django app
+# Writing your first Jenkins pipeline

 Let’s learn by example.